What to do if you need to garnish an employee's wages

 Calculate withholdings and make payments

-Calculating the proper amount to garnish can complicate your payroll accounting process to a large degree.
+- Calculating the proper amount to garnish can complicate your payroll accounting process to a large degree.
 Do it wrong and you could face legal repercussions.
 Even if you're within the legal limits, you can still draw heat from a creditor for garnishing too little or from your employee for garnishing too much.
 Payments are generally made each pay period.
 Many payroll software solutions can help you calculate garnishment amounts.

 In some cases, an employee's wages may be garnished by more than one creditor.
 For instance, you may be asked to garnish wages for child support and for a defaulted student loan.
 It's your responsibility to know which types of garnishments take priority.